 Participants ages 12 and under who would like to sign up for the 1 mile or 5K swims are required to obtain a letter from their personal accredited coach (USA Swimming, ASCA, etc) verifying the swimmer is capable of swimming the chosen distance in open water.
 Submit the form here.
-If you would like some extra practice and a chance to get your feet wet, we have two open water swim clinics held in August and September that you may attend.
+If you would like some extra practice and a chance to get your feet wet, we have two open water swim clinics held on September 19th and 26th that you may attend.
 Please email Nancy Overheim to sign up or for more information.

 All swimmers and volunteers must complete the waiver found here.
 Please read, sign and bring it with you to the event.